The Eagle River Museum

 (Photo: An early photograph showing the Cliff Mine stamp mill and rock pile.
 Photo courtesy of the Keweenaw County Historical Society.)

 The Keweenaw County Historical Society, The Keweenaw National Historical Park, and the community of Eagle River have worked together to develop The Eagle River Museum.
-The photo above, taken by John Deal, shows a group of Model A’s visiting the museum in 2016.
+The photo at the top of this page, taken by John Deal, shows a group of Model A’s visiting the museum in 2016.
 The museum focuses on four major themes: The Cliff Mine, the town of Eagle River; the neighboring town and mine of Phoenix; and, the amusement area known as Crestview which was located between Phoenix and Eagle River.
 The ceiling height of the first floor of the building was restored to its original height and new windows were installed before work was begun on designing and installing exhibits, etc.

-(Photo: The Joseph Blight AKA The Original Lake Superior Fuse Company factory was located near the dam across the street from the museum.)
+(Photo: In-house display for The Joseph Blight AKA The Original Lake Superior Fuse Company factory.
+It's site was located near the dam across the street from the museum.)

 One of the first mines that used Eagle River as their port to ship out copper and bring in supplies was the neighboring Cliff Mine.
 The Cliff was the first commercially successful mine in the Keweenaw.
 While the most productive time of the Cliff was 1844 to 1870 some work continued on and off through the 1930s.
 During the 1844-1870 period, the owners of the Cliff invested $110,000 in the mine and got back more than $2,000,000 in profits.
 The Cliff Mine and its relationship to and dependence on the town of Eagle River is one of the museum’s major exhibits.

-One of the newest displays at the Eagle River Museum is the pilot house of the S.S.
+The first display you will encounter is the pilot house of the S.S.
 Tioga which wrecked on Sawtooth reef off of Eagle River on November 26, 1919 while carrying a load of grain from Superior Wisconsin.
 During the wreck the pilot house broke free and floated into Eagle River where it was rescued by a local family.
 The pilot house saw many uses over the years including a playhouse and for many years a local art studio.
 The family recently donated it to the Keweenaw County Historical Society.
-It has been restored and now sits near the Eagle River museum.
+It has been restored and now sits outside the museum.
 It contains several exhibits concerning ships that sailed Lake Superior.

 (Photo: The Tioga and the 2016 State Historical marker sit next to the Eagle River Museum.)